ironkun1309/snakeGame/README.md

 ![snake2](https://user-images.githubusercontent.com/88602267/145722132-aa3e98d0-f274-4b7f-ba50-0a7706f6170d.gif)

 ### Edge Cases
-- The two main edge cases that I've found is being able to go in the opposite direction you're going which will result in a "game over" as well as the food pellets spawning on the snake's body.
-These will be the two problems that the video did not cover which I'll try my best to solve.
+- The two prominent edge cases that I've found are going in the opposite direction you're going, which will result in a "game over" and the food pellets spawning on the snake's body.
+These will be the two problems that the video did not cover, which I'll try to solve.